TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-unity.md

 ## Collect Crash Logs

-TOAST Logger classifies Unity's crashes into two categories.
+NHN Cloud Logger classifies Unity's crashes into two categories.

 - Crash on native platform (app terminated)
 - Unexpected exception from Unity (no app terminated)

+> **Why is the log outputted as LogException also collected as a crash log?**
+> This is because some third-party libraries expose exceptions in user code through LogException.
+> If you want to filter out the crash log, refer to **Filtering the Crash Log** below.

 With ToastLogger initialized, a crash log is automatically sent when it occurs crash under the mobile environment or when it occurs the unexpected exception in Unity.
 To disable crash log delivery, set false for EnableCrashReporter property of the ToastLoggerConfiguration object.